Geological Database Management Software Guide

 How to Evaluate Geological Data Management Software

-When assessing vendors in this category, look beyond the storage capacity and evaluate the software against the realities of data governance and compliance.
+When assessing vendors in this category, look beyond the storage capacity and evaluate the software against the realities of data governance, remote operations, legacy migration, and compliance evidence.

 Critical Evaluation Dimensions